cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Challenge

-In contrast to the majority of rollups, which primarily focus on enhancing transaction throughput and minimizing fees (essentially facilitating more transactions at a lower cost), our current **0.9** release is dedicated to expanding computational capacity within the rollup framework, ensuring more efficient and optimized performance.
+In contrast to the majority of proposed Layer 2 rollup solutions, which primarily focus on enhancing transaction throughput and minimizing fees (essentially facilitating more transactions at a lower cost), our current **0.9** release is dedicated to expanding the computational capacity to allow the creation of decentralized applications that were simply not possible to build before.

 ### Solution strategy